tash-had/TerminalTodo/README.md

 - Go [here](https://sendgrid.com/pricing/) and create a Free tier account and click the link in your email to confirm the account.
 - After creating your account, go [here](https://app.sendgrid.com/settings/api_keys) and generate an API Key
 - Copy the API Key and store it somewhere (we'll use this later)
+- Also, remember to create a [Sender Identity](https://app.sendgrid.com/settings/sender_auth/senders) on SendGrid to make sure your SendGrid is functional.

 ### Get your personal Nirvana Inbox Address
 - Go [here](https://help.nirvanahq.com/category/getting-more-from-nirvana/add-your-items/#create-inbox-items-via-email) and follow the instructions to get your personal address.
 Store this somewhere (we'll use it later).